Geobiology/Geobiology.github.io/aboutme.md

 Science education at all levels is an integral component of my research program.
 As an educator, I aim to bridge the gap between state-of-the-art research and teaching practices by promoting data-driven learning and systems thinking in formal and non-formal educational environments.

-Key words: _Evolution, Nature, Society, Climate, Environment, Complex Systems, Data Driven learning (DDL), Systems Thinking._
+Key words: _Nature, Society, Climate, Environment, Data Driven learning (DDL), Systems Thinking._